chaofan-stsmods/DownfallCharBossAPI/README.md

                         // after all Actions are queued, before Neow set next move.
                         // You can add additional Actions when Neow takes turn.
                         // NOTICE:
-                        // Callback of ALL registered bosses will be called.
+                        // Callback of ALL bosses killed in current game will be called.
                         // Check whether Neow has your power before adding Actions.
                         .setNeowBossTakeTurnCallback(CharBossBladeGunner::neowBossTakeTurn)